oxford-pharmacoepi/etl_ndorms/README.md

-How to run the ETL for OMOP CDM with Python and Postgresql
+How to run the ETL for OMOP CDM 5.3 for Windows in Python (v.
+3.2 onwards) using Postgresql

 First time setup:
 1. If you don't already have it, download the latest version of python 3.x from https://www.python.org/downloads/ and add the path to the directory containing the python executables to your environment variables.